sandervaneck/beef-cuts-app/README.md

 ## License

-This project was bootstrapped with Create React App.
 Consult the repository owner for licensing and usage terms before distributing or deploying the application.